CNES/S1Tiling/docs/use.rst

       :ref:`requested Sentinel-2 tiles <DataSource.roi_by_tiles>`.
 See the log
       produced.
   * - 76
-    - :ref:`Geoid file <paths.geoid_file>` is missing or the specified path is incorrect.
+    - :ref:`Geoid file <paths.geoid_file>` is missing, or the specified path is incorrect.
 See the log produced.
   * - 77
     - Some processing cannot be done because external applications cannot be executed.
-Likelly OTB and/or NORMLIM related applications aren't correctly installed.
+Likely OTB and/or NORMLIM related applications aren't correctly installed.
       See the log produced.